clux/tournament.hs/Readme.md

 ````

 ## License
-GPL3-Licensed.
+GPL3-Licensed for now.
 See LICENSE file for details.